maelstrom0x8/regulus/README.md

 Create a new user to access other endpoints in the application

-Submit waste disposal requests through the provided user interface or API endpoints.
+Submit waste payload requests through the provided user interface or API endpoints.

 Monitor the cluster management and dispatch handling processes to track the status of waste collection operations.